-Open Preview.
-It's easiest to drag a file on to the Preview icon in the Dock, if it lives there, although depending on the file type and how you've got your settings, simply double-clicking a pdf or other image file may open it in Preview by default.
-You can also do a Spotlight search for Preview, double-click the icon, find the file on your Mac and click Open.
+- Open Preview.
+Or just drag a file on to the Preview icon in the Dock, if it lives there.
+Alternatively, depending on the file type simply double-clicking on a pdf or other image file may open it in Preview by default.

 Sign a PDF or other image file

-With the image file open in Preview, open the toolbar and click again on the Sign tool icon.
+- Open the toolbar and click on the Sign tool icon.
 Then just click once on the signature you want, and it'll appear slap bang in the centre of the image.
 Drag it to the appropriate location.

 How to delete digital signatures